bloominstituteoftechnology/web-guided-project-dom-1-solution/lesson-plan.md

 ### 🚀 Using classList to add, remove and toggle classNames on elements

-### 🚀 Using dataSet to read information saved in custom data- attributes

 ### 🚀 Getting and setting atributes using dot notation

 ### 🚀 Getting and setting attributes using getAttribute and setAttribute